Can one hypnotherapy session really be enough?

 Are there times multi session hypnotherapy would be better?

 Absolutely.
-I would always suggest for multiple issues, one session per issue so that the mind isn’t overloaded by trying to focus on too many areas all at once.
+I would always suggest for multiple issues, one session per issue so that the mind isn’t overloaded by trying to focus on too many areas all at once (if you end up needing to work on that additional issue with hypnosis).

 For complex or developmental trauma, rolling sessions at spaced out intervals allows a gentler way of exploring and releasing.